daviddalpiaz/bsl/nonparametric-regression.md

 <img src="nonparametric-regression_files/figure-html/unnamed-chunk-43-1.png" width="672" style="display: block; margin: auto;" />

-To make the tree even bigger, we could reduce `minsplit`, but in practice we mostly consider the `cp` parameter.
-(We will occasionally modify the `minsplit` parameter on quizzes.)
+To make the tree even bigger, we could reduce `minsplit`, but in practice we mostly consider the `cp` parameter.^[If you are taking STAT 432, we will occasionally modify the `minsplit` parameter on quizzes.]
 Since `minsplit` has been kept the same, but `cp` was reduced, we see the same splits as the smaller tree, but many additional splits.

 Now let's fit a bunch of trees, with different values of `cp`, for tuning.